top of page

 Concerts

-To find out more, please visit our Concerts page.
+To find out more about how to book tickets and ways to save, please visit our Concerts page.

 Seeking Musicians

 We are always keen to hear from instrumentalists looking to join an exciting and friendly orchestra in North Hertfordshire.
-At present we would particularly like to hear from cellists and double bass players looking to play with an orchestra.
+At present we would particularly like to hear from violinists, cellists and double bassists looking to play with an orchestra.

 For more information see the Join Us page.